zoontek/react-native-bootsplash/MIGRATION.md

 - Dark mode support 🌚
 - Web support 🌐
 - A new hook, `useHideAnimation`, allowing you to easily animate all splash screen elements using `Animated` or `react-native-reanimated`.
 Create something nicer than a simple fade 🚀
-- An improved CLI generator, now able to edit / output more than **60** files (light and dark logos + light and dark brand images, config files…for all pixel densities!).
+- An improved CLI generator, now able to edit / output over **50** files (light and dark logos + light and dark brand images, config files…for all pixel densities!).
 Note that the new options require a [license key 🔑](https://zoontek.gumroad.com/l/bootsplash-generator)

 ## What else?